vii33/ChocoVanillaPackage/README.md

 ![](https://img.shields.io/badge/Powershell-2CA5E0?style=for-the-badge&logo=powershell&logoColor=white)

+![Header Image](readme-images/Header.jpg)
 # The Choco Vanilla Package

-![Header Image](readme-images/Header.jpg)
+>PowerShell script for Chocolatey which installs common freeware applications, like Chrome, 7zip, git, and Python.
+This is meant to setup vanialla PCs.
+Installations are fully customizable in the script.

 # Motivation

-When you set up a new Windows PC, you have to install a bunch of basic software.
-Examples are a browser, PDF reader, text editor, zipping program, and so on.
-Doing this frequently gets exhausting, especially when you also have to administer devices for your friends and family.
+When you set up a new Windows PC, you usually need to install a bunch of basic applications.
+Examples include a browser, PDF reader, text editor, zipping program, and so on.
+Doing this frequently can get to a hustle, especially if you also have to administer devices for your friends and family.

-Luckily, with [Chocolatey](https://chocolatey.org/) there is a package manager for Windows.
-It allows you to install and update most of the software you know directly from the command line.
+Furtunately, with [Chocolatey](https://chocolatey.org/) there is a package manager for Windows.
+It allows you to install and update applications directly from the command line.

->I created a PowerShell script for Chocolatey which installs common freeware applications and optionally tools for more advanced uses, like git and VS Code.
-All fully customizable.

 *With this script, you can set up a *vanilla* Windows PC within minutes.*